sylvaticus/juliatutorial/4 - functions.md

 # Functions

-Functions can be defined inline or trought the `function` keyword, e.g.:
+Functions can be defined inline or using the `function` keyword, e.g.:

 `f(x,y) = 2x+y`